markmillr/cursor-memory-servicenow/README.md

 ## Quick Start

-1. **Fork and Clone**
+1. **Create New Repository from Template**
    - Go to https://github.com/markmillr/cursor-memory-servicenow
-   - Click "Fork" in the top-right corner
+   - Click "Use this template" > "Create a new repository"
-   - Rename your forked repository to match your story/spike (e.g., "story-12345-incident-form")
+   - Name your repository to match your story/spike (e.g., "story-12345-incident-form" or "spike-678-impact-tracking")
+   - Choose "Private" for repository visibility
+   - Click "Create repository from template"
    - Clone to your machine:
      ```bash
      git clone https://github.com/YOUR_USERNAME/YOUR_REPO_NAME.git